kishore097/Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM./README.md

 ## Run the package

 1. Run the launch file:
 ```
 roslaunch lego_loam run.launch
 ```

+Notes:
+    1. While running the package make sure you have only one package of LeGO-LOAM or SC-LeGO-LOAM in the src folder.
-Notes: The parameter "/use_sim_time" is set to "true" for simulation, "false" to real robot usage.
+    2. The parameter "/use_sim_time" is set to "true" for simulation, "false" to real robot usage.

 2. Play existing bag files:
 ```
-rosbag play *.bag --clock --topic /ns1/velodyne_points /imu/imu
+rosbag play *.bag --clock --topic /ns1/velodyne_points /imu/imu /camera_array/cam0/camera_info /camera_array/cam0/image_raw
 ```
 Notes: Though /imu/imu is optional, it can improve estimation accuracy greatly if provided.